timescale/docs/mst/vpc-peering/vpc-peering-azure.md

     If you do not specify `--allow-vnet-access` no traffic is allowed to flow from the peered VNet and Timescale services cannot be reached through the peering.
-After the peering has been created the peering should be in state connected.
+After the peering has been created, the peering should be in the state connected.

     In case you get the following error, it's possible the role assignment hasn't taken